MikeCheek/rag-documents-ai/README.md

-- **Color per document**: each document gets a maximally-distinct hue via golden-angle stepping (the same spacing trick used for evenly splitting a circle, e.g. sunflower seed heads) rather than a small fixed palette — every document reads as clearly different even with a dozen-plus of them, and every chunk of the same document always shares its color.
+- **Color per document**: each document gets a maximally-distinct hue via golden-angle stepping (the same spacing trick used for evenly splitting a circle, e.g. sunflower seed heads).
 Colors are assigned in upload order and fetched once, so a document keeps the same color across different searches.
 - **Results panel**: a collapsible overlay (top-right, click to expand or collapse) lists every plotted passage sorted by similarity, with its document's color dot and a percentage.
-Clicking a row pins that point's tooltip open in the 3D view — and vice versa, clicking a point in the scene highlights it in the list.
+Clicking a row pins that point's tooltip open in the 3D view, and vice versa.

-This is a genuine map, not a canned animation: click a passage in the Sources panel after a chat answer, and note its similarity score — the same relationship is what positions it here.

 ### ⚙️ Settings — "The Method"

-Organized into four tabs rather than one long scroll — General, Agent, Memory, and Danger zone — since the settings surface has grown enough across everything below that a flat page stopped being easy to scan.
+Organized into four tabs rather than one long scroll, General, Agent, Memory, and Danger zone.

 - **General**: the model (a searchable list of every current free OpenRouter model, each flagged with a green "Tools" badge if it supports